 One major reason for the low value of currencies is the economic instability and political turmoil that many of these countries have faced in recent years.
 For example, Iran has been subjected to economic sanctions and has struggled with high inflation rates, which has led to a decline in the value of its currency.

-Similarly, countries like Vietnam and Indonesia have faced challenges in terms of economic growth and development, which has contributed to the low value of their currencies.
+Similarly, countries like Vietnam and Indonesia have faced economic growth and development challenges, which have contributed to the low value of their currencies.

 Despite the challenges that these countries face, it’s important to note that the value of a currency is not the sole indicator of a country’s overall economic health.
 While a low exchange rate may make it more difficult for a country to import goods and attract foreign investment, it can also make its exports more competitive in the global market.